fabrizioleone/Econometrics/README.md

 # Econometrics
-The following repository provides econometrics codes in R, Julia, Matlab ans Python.
+The following repository provides econometrics codes in R, Julia, Matlab and Python.

 | Folder        | Object